grantat/cs834-f17/presentations/P3/README.md

-### Notes from Rank-preserving two-level caching for scalable search engines
+### Notes from LDA-based document models for ad-hoc retrieval

-### Notes from Performance of compressed inverted list caching in search engines
+Bag of words - document is represented by the words inside of it

+### Notes from Topical N-Grams: Phrase and Topic Discovery, with an Application to Information Retrieval

 ### Presentation notes

-Link to Google presentation [here](#).
+Link to Google presentation [here](https://docs.google.com/presentation/d/1Bbn591xGmz5HjdhAnCN9nJSdh7xgADJj2FdLCigPSSM/edit?usp=sharing).

 ### Feedback after presenting